KrotosBenjamin/KrotosBenjamin.github.io/pages/research-program.md

 Over the next decade, this platform will deliver three field-defining resources:

-1. A publicly validated atlas of causal regulatory programs across disease stages and ancestries;
+1. A publicly validated atlas of causal regulatory programs across disease stages and ancestries.
-2. Portable biomarkers of immune–vascular dysregulation to enable patient stratification;
+2. Portable biomarkers of immune–vascular dysregulation to enable patient stratification.
 3. A translational pipeline that turns noncoding variation and RNA processing events into first-in-class therapeutic targets.

 We are equally committed to transforming how this science is done.
 Our